otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 message:

 1. Client informs which identity it wants a Prekey Message for.
+1. Server checks if there are prekey messages on storage for this identity.
+   If there are none, it sends a No Prekey-Messages on Storage message.
 1. Server selects one prekey message for each instance tag of the identity.
    1. Group all prekey messages by long-term public key and by instance tag.
    1. Filter out expired prekey messages from each group.